COBS 4.12B Promotion of non-mass market investments

 Firms must ensure that a risk warning is provided to the client

-All non-mass market investments except for securities in a closed-ended investment fund (i) 2applying for, or with, a premium listing; and (ii) 2 which complies with the requirements of LR 15
+All non-mass market investments except for securities in a closed-ended investment fund (i) 2applying for, or with, a listing in the closed-ended investment funds category4; and (ii) 2 which complies with the requirements of UKLR 114

 At the time the financial promotion is communicated to a certified high net worth investor, self-certified sophisticated investor or certified sophisticated investor, in reliance on the relevant exemption in COBS 4.12B.7R(5)